 #37- Pollution affects the fishing industry that employs over 12 million Africansref

-The fishing industry which employs millions of Africans is one of the worst-hit sectors affected by plastic pollution as millions of fish die every year from plastic litter.
+The fishing industry, which employs millions of Africans, is one of the worst-hit sectors affected by plastic pollution, as millions of fish die yearly from plastic litter.
 Additionally, in lower-income countries with lesser pollution controls, those living near plastic production sites face detrimental health impacts.

 #38- In Brazil, over 50 million people living below the poverty line will face the consequences of plastic pollutionref

-The economy powerhouse Ellen MacArthur Foundation is at the forefront of curbing this issue.
-They have partnered with Coca-Cola, PepsiCo, and Nestle to eliminate ‘problematic or unnecessary plastic packaging’ and make 100 per of packaging recyclable by 2025.
+The economic powerhouse Ellen MacArthur Foundation is at the forefront of curbing this issue.
+They have partnered with Coca-Cola, PepsiCo, and Nestle to eliminate 'problematic or unnecessary plastic packaging and make 100 per of packaging recyclable by 2025.